 What is a Tenancy-in-Common investment?

-A Tenancy-in-Common investment (also known as a TIC) is defined as a tenancy in which two or more parties share ownership of property but have no right to each other’s interest (as upon the death of another tenant).
+A Tenancy-in-Common investment (also known as a tenant-in-common or TIC) is defined as a tenancy in which two or more parties share ownership of property but have no right to each other’s interest (as upon the death of another tenant).

 It’s important to understand the potential risks, costs, and advantages of a Tenancy-in-Common before investing.
 Generally offered as a 1031 exchange tax deferral, financial professionals often misrepresent the risks and benefits of these investments.
 Moreover, the investments (due to the attractiveness of the income offered by the investments) are often marketed to conservative and retired investors.